-To be eligible for selection for the remainder of 2020 season, all participants are required to sign their agreement with the COVID-19 waiver issued by the Mad Dogs Cricket Club.
+To be eligible for selection and participation in activities for the 2022 season, all participants are required to sign their agreement with the release waiver issued by the Mad Dogs Cricket Club.
 Anyone who does not sign the waiver will not be allowed to take part in Club events until further notice by the Executive Committee.

 The waivers are accessible to all on the internet by clicking on the following URL (mobile friendly) https://forms.gle/HXdqZoXnq53Um9xT9.

 SIGN-IN SHEET FOR CONTACT TRACING

 When requested, all participants gathering at the ground must add their name and contact details to a Club-provided sign-in sheet that will serve as a simple method for contact tracking.

 The Club will take all care to not divulge, share or sell the participant’s personal identifiable information with any third parties, or to use the information within Club for any non-COVID-19 purposes.
 The information will not be used for any marketing purposes.

 If a participant later is confirmed to have contracted COVID-19 within 15 days after attending a Club gathering, he or she must notify the Executive Committee promptly.
 The Executive Committee would then notify all other people with potential exposure to that individual.
 The individual’s identity will be kept confidential to respect their privacy.

 All participants and other attendees for Mad Dogs games and events are mandated to complete a short health-check questionnaire and to undergo a body-temperature self-check before participating in Mad Dogs activities.
 If any participant or attendee does not pass the health check, they must not take part in the day’s activities (on and off the field).